kasavine/my_printf/README.md

 - printing unsigned decimal - done
 - printing unsigned octal - done
 - printing unsigned hexadecimal - done
-- printing the address of pointer - hexadecimal with 0x.... - XXX
+- printing the address of pointer - hexadecimal with 0x.... - done

-How to test code against memory errors by compiling with the debugging flags -g3 -fsanitize=address Code must be compiled with the flags -Wall -Wextra -Werror - done
+How to test code against memory errors by compiling with the debugging flags -g3 -fsanitize=address ???
+Code must be compiled with the flags -Wall -Wextra -Werror - done